top of page

 • How you clean, enrich, and validate it

-• Your analytics, models, and business rules
+• Types of analytics, models, and business rules used to analyze, interpret, and create data, and

 This is the layer your customers actually experience.